-This study follows the long tradition of measuring saving in the SCF using the synthetic saving approach (e.g., Bosworth, Burtless and Sabelhaus 1991, Devlin-Foltz and Sabelhaus 2016, Feiveson and Sabelhaus 2019, and Bauluz and Meyer 2021).8 In the absence of panel data or explicit questions on saving, it is necessary to approximate saving by focusing on the evolution of wealth, inheritances, and valuation effects across groups within the SCF.
+This study follows the long tradition of measuring saving in the SCF using the synthetic saving approach (e.g., Bosworth, Burtless and Sabelhaus (1991), Devlin-Foltz and Sabelhaus (2016), Feiveson and Sabelhaus (2019), and Bauluz and Meyer (2021)).7.
+In the absence of panel data or explicit questions on saving, it is necessary to approximate saving by focusing on the evolution of wealth, inheritances, and valuation effects across groups within the SCF.

-Formally, the synthetic saving approach estimates nominal saving from t - 1 to t by group j from the following identity:
+Formally, the synthetic saving approach estimates nominal saving from t-1 to t by group j from the following identity:

-$$\Theta{jt} = W{jt} - W{jt-1} \cdot (1 + \pi_t) - H{jt}$$

-$$\tag{5}$$

-where Θ{jt} is nominal saving by group j at time t, W{jt} is nominal wealth of group j at time t, π_t is the pure valuation gain on wealth, and H{jt} is net inheritances going to group j at time t.
+$$\Theta{it} = W{it} - W{it-1} \cdot (1 + \pi_t) - H{it} \tag{5}$$ where Θ{jt} is nominal saving by group j at time t, W{jt} is nominal wealth of group j at time t, π_t is the pure valuation gain on wealth, and H{jt} is net inheritances going to group j at time t.

 There are seven categories of wealth that together make up total household net worth.
-They are: fixed income assets, corporate equity, private business wealth, real estate, mortgage debt, personal debt and a miscellaneous category.
+They are: fixed income assets, corporate equity, private business wealth, real estate, mortgage debt, personal debt, and a miscellaneous category.
 Consumer durables are excluded.
-The data appendix describes in detail the mapping from the underlying SCF+ data to these categories, including how mutual funds, pensions and claims on life insurance companies are separated into these seven categories.
-Wealth in these categories for group j is readily observable in the SCF+, and so the real effort in this technique is estimating π_t and H{it} .
+The data appendix describes in detail the mapping from the underlying SCF+ data to these categories, including how mutual funds, pensions, and claims on life insurance companies are separated into these seven categories.

+Wealth in these categories for group j is readily observable in the SCF+, and so the real effort in this technique is estimating π_t and H{jt} .
 The methods used in this study to estimate these two objects follow the existing literature.
-We follow the methodology of Feiveson and Sabelhaus (2019) and Mian, Straub and Sufi (2021b) to estimate π_t and Feiveson and Sabelhaus (2019) and Bauluz and Meyer (2021) to estimate H{it} .
+We follow the methodology of Feiveson and Sabelhaus (2019) and Mian, Straub and Sufi (2021b) to estimate π_t and Feiveson and Sabelhaus (2019) and Bauluz and Meyer (2021) to estimate H{jt} .
 The full explanation of how we estimate these objects is in the data appendix.
-The SCF+ does not capture wealth from defined benefit pensions.
-However, Sabelhaus and Volz (2021) provide estimates of defined benefit pension wealth for 1989 through 2019.
-A robustness test on the 1989 to 2019 period reported in Section V.iii. shows that the core results of the study are stronger when including defined benefit pension wealth.